Giving back to the community is part of the D'Youville way of life.

 Drug Take Back Drives

 Drug Take Back drives bring in thousands of pounds of pills, capsules and tablets that otherwise might wind up in landfills, waterways or most worrisome of all, the wrong hands.
-DYC pharmacy students at all levels help in the collection events.
+D'Youville pharmacy students at all levels help in the collection events.

 Healthy Buffalo focuses on providing blood pressure and glucose tests to the community at Western New York events like the Elmwood Bidwell Farmer’s Market and at community centers like West Side Community Services.

 Medicinal Gardens Exhibit at Buffalo Botanical Gardens

 In 2011, D’Youville’s School of Pharmacy created a medicinal garden exhibit in conjunction with Mercy Hospital at the Buffalo Botanical Gardens.
 The exhibit features several plants used within medicine and educates the public about the value of these plants in the medical field.